wisdom-muso/laso-wise/README.md

 ## Conclusion

-DocCure aims to modernize healthcare access in Bangladesh by:
+Laso Digital Health aims to modernize healthcare access in Bangladesh by:

 1. **Simplified Booking**: Making it easy for patients to find and book appointments with qualified doctors
 2. **Digital Management**: Helping doctors manage their practice more efficiently